NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Functions: Safe for use on nonmetal and metal surfaces; water-resistant

-This specialist spray isn’t the WD-40 many people already have around the house.
-It’s a silicone spray designed to be waterproof without attracting dirt.
+This specialist spray isn’t the WD-40 many people already have in their workshops.
+Instead, it’s a silicone spray designed to be waterproof without attracting dirt, making it an ideal spray for a snow blower rather than a more simple around-the-house formula.

-Our favorite thing about this product during testing was its unique spray-top design.
+During testing, our favorite thing about this product was its unique spray-top design.
 Its aerosol system has a nozzle that rotates into position, making it easy to hit crevices and hard-to-reach places.
 The push button also has a big thumbprint that makes it incredibly easy to control.
 When not in use, the nozzle folds down and out of place.

 Get the WD-40 nonstick spray for snow blowers at Lowe’s, The Home Depot, Walmart, or Northern Tool + Equipment.